privong/papers-in-markdown/aastex62/demo.md

 # Introduction {#sec:intro}

+Manuscript preparation is an integral part of disseminating research.
+Currently papers are predominantly prepared in \latex\ or sometimes WYSIWYG editors such as Microsoft Word or Apple Pages.
+While powerful in their own ways, each of these have their own drawbacks.
+In particular \latex\ often suffers from a steep learning curve and crypic error messages while WYSIWYG editors have historically had sub-par mathematics rendering ability and suffered from difficulties with robust internal referencing.

+Here we describe and demonstrate a method of preparing manuscripts by writing them in Markdown ([@sec:markdown]) and using `pandoc` ([@sec:pandoc]) to convert the Markdown file into a format suitable for submission to journals (e.g., \TeX, Microsoft Word's `.docx`).
+This approach simplifies the writing process while retaining the power of \latex.

 ## Markdown {#sec:markdown}

 The Markdown specification was released by John Gruber in 2004^[<https://daringfireball.net/projects/markdown/>].
-Markdown was originally intended to specify a plain text format which could be converted to `html` but in which the source could easily be read.
+Markdown was originally intended to specify a plain text format which could be converted to `html` but in which the source could easily be read:

+> A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions. – John Gruber

 Since its release Markdown (and its various flavors) have been extended and become widely used, and additional output formats have become supported ([@sec:pandoc]).
+Describing Markdown is beyond this scope of this document, but we refer the reader to the `pandoc` markdown description^[<https://pandoc.org/MANUAL.html#pandocs-markdown>] and Gruber's original specification.

 ## Pandoc {#sec:pandoc}